 Affably Evil: Ralph starts out as a soft-spoken, polite character... who then starts talking about how he sees Jigsaw as an artist.

-Even Evil Has Standards: Luke initially objects to his pitch of 'Storytime With Ralph' because it involves Ralph and children.
-Ralph gets a little annoyed at Luke's presumption, saying that he's great with kids.
+Even Evil Has Standards: Kinley initially objects to his pitch of 'Storytime With Ralph' because it involves Ralph and children.
+Ralph gets a little annoyed at Kinley's presumption, saying that he's great with kids.